decyphertek-io/decyphertek/docs/Nmap.md

       regarding OS mapping accuracy and other glitches.

       # To get the newest version of nmap on Debian based systems ( apt repo doesnt have newest version )
-      1. Download the Nmap RPMs for your platform (x86 or x86-64) from https://nmap.org/download.html
+      # Download the Nmap RPMs for your platform (x86 or x86-64) from https://nmap.org/download.html
-      2. sudo apt install alien
+      $ sudo apt install alien
-      3. sudo alien nmap-5.21-1.x86_64.rpm
+      $ sudo alien nmap-5.21-1.x86_64.rpm
-      4. sudo dpkg --install nmap_5.21-2_amd64.deb
+      $ sudo dpkg --install nmap_5.21-2_amd64.deb
-      # Steps 2–5 can be repeated for the other Nmap RPMs such as Zenmap, Ncat, and Nping.
+      # Can also be used to install other Nmap RPMs such as Zenmap, Ncat, and Nping.

 Nmap Basics
 -------------